mweber26/timestampandtz/README.md

 (1 row)
 ```

+#### date_trunc and date_trunc_at

+Functions to perfrom date truncation on timestampandtz values.
+See https://github.com/mweber26/timestampandtz/wiki/date_trunc for a detailed description.

 #### at time zone

 The standard **at time zone** clause works by returning a standard timestamp (no zone information) at the specified time zone: